 Exposure attributable to exchange rate fluctuations in client and supplier invoices is limited since invoicing to customers and from suppliers largely occurs in local currency for all companies in the group.

-Since 2019, Tradedoubler AB has a loan amounting to M 13.45 EUR and is therefore more exposed to exchange rate changes between SEK and EUR than earlier.
-This loan amounted to SEK 12,23 M at year-end.
+Since 2019, Tradedoubler AB has a loan nominated in EUR and is therefore more exposed to exchange rate changes between SEK and EUR than earlier.
+This loan amounted to SEK 9.42 million at year-end.
 Exchange rate differences from this revaluation is recognised in the income statement and is not currently hedged.